sadsfae/ansible-nagios/README.md

 **Ansible Bugs**
-   - Currently I'm affected by these Ansible bugs which keep some of the template-generated configurations from working correctly.
+   - Currently I'm affected by these Ansible bugs which keep some of the template-generated configurations from working correctly on Ansible 2.1.0.0-1 (Fedora)
      * [Ansible bug #9260](https://github.com/ansible/ansible/issues/9260)
      * [Ansible bug #15525](https://github.com/ansible/ansible/issues/15525)